A commentary on the DPWH guidelines for earthquake recording instrumentation. By Adam Pascale.

 The main purpose of this policy is to gather information about building response to earthquake, to enable rapid evaluation of potential damage.
 By monitoring the ground movement only, nothing will be learnt about the building response during a seismic event.
 If a single accelerograph is to be installed in a building, I highly recommend that this instrument be located at the top of the building.
 Monitoring the ground will only provide us with input motion information, which will be very similar over large areas with similar soil profiles, so top-of-building motion relative to ground motion recorded at a nearby location would give a better measure of structural response.

-To ensure that the quality of the data will not be compromised, an issue describing the recording equipment needs to be addressed.
+To ensure that the quality of the data will not be compromised, an issue in the guidelines describing the recording equipment needs to be addressed.
 The full scale range of the sensor is to be ±2g, which is reasonable for the ground motion expected from a large nearby earthquake.
-This is described as “Sensitivity” in the guidelines, but that term better describes how small a difference in acceleration that can be detected.
-It goes on to discuss the RMS noise of the system being less than 40µg (the smallest signal level clearly visible).
-Using a 16-bit ADC as specified gives only ±32768 counts of resolution (<96dB) in the recorder.
+This is described as “Sensitivity” in the guidelines, but that term describes how many volts from a sensor relates to acceleration (e.g. 10V per g).
+It goes on to discuss the RMS noise of the system being less than 40µg (the smallest signal level clearly visible) which is not possible using the specified 16-bit analogue-to-digitial converter (ADC).
+Using a 16-bit ADC gives only ±32768 counts of resolution (<96dB) in the recorder.
 Assuming you have a ±2g range sensor, that means that 1 count (the sensitivity/resolution of the 16-bit recorder) would be equal to 61µg, so a 16-bit system cannot mathematically achieve the noise level specified, even assuming there is no bit-level noise (which there always is).

 With each step in the data being this large, there is insufficient resolution for analysis of structural response.
 Any modern scientific seismograph will be using 24-bit or 32-bit ADCs with at least 130dB of dynamic range, and with a high sensitivity accelerometer the system can achieve a real-world noise level of around ±1µg while still being able to achieve a ±2g full scale range.
+The basement of a typical urban building can have a noise level of a few dozen micro-g.
 This quality of instrumentation is required for structural monitoring so that the natural frequency and modal response of the building can be determined.
 Any system using MEMS technology accelerometers must be ruled out – even the best MEMS sensors have a noise level almost 10 times higher than the required 40µg, they have limited dynamic range (<100dB), and they are particularly poor at low frequency response – an important factor for high rise buildings that generally have long natural period response.

 The main aim of all of this building monitoring is to rapidly assess the health of the building after a significant earthquake.
 With hundreds, possibly thousands of buildings requiring rapid assessment, collecting data manually will be a slow, possibly difficult process due to other emergency actions that may be operating at the same time.
 It would make sense to have building response data readily accessible to structural engineers so that they can rapidly assess buildings from central control centres.
 Adding data telemetry to modern accelerographs is a relatively low cost component (a cellular modem) with a small ongoing operating cost (a monthly data plan), so centralised data recording should be considered.
 Perhaps certain sectors of each city can share data centres to allow the work of building assessment to be spread among the available experts.